fbpx

 3. Nourish yourself regularly.
 You are usually within a few hours of either a meal or a healthy snack so learn to wait it out rather than give in to a craving.

 4. Learn to crave healthier foods.
 Research has demonstrated that you crave what you eat.
 If you switch what you are eating you can weaken old cravings and develop new ones.
-At first your healthier food or snacks may not be as appealing but over time you will look forward to them the way you once did your bad choices.
+At first, your healthier food or snacks, like seasoning pork rinds, may not be as appealing, but over time you will look forward to them just as much as you once did your less healthy choices.

 5. Meet your emotional needs directly.
 Your brain tells you that eating this food at this time will make you feel better.
 That feeling and need is valid, the behavior is not.
 Identify what it is that you do get in the short term that you believe you can’t get without indulging; is it comfort, energy, relaxation, stress relief, or being part of the group?
 Then devise a plan to get that need met in other ways.